 “Lauuuu-ra!
-Open your dooo-or.
-You don’ wanna make your Saaaamie ma-aad, so beeee a little sweeee-tee and open the dooo-or!”
+Open your doooh-or.
+You don’ wanna make your Saaaamie ma-aad, so beeee a little sweeee-tee and open the doooh-or!”

-“Oh my God!
-I remember him, the name and that voice.
+“Oh, my God!
+I remember him, the name, and that voice.
 It’s that old weirdo Sam guy who was one of the landscaping people my folks had here a couple months ago.
 He talked to me like that, sort of sing-songy.
-He kept trying to get me to talk to him but I wouldn’t and I told him to leave me alone and I think he got pissed at me.
-I knew he was a pervert or something.
+He kept trying to get me to talk to him, but I wouldn’t, and I told him to leave me alone, and I think he got pissed at me.
+I figured he was a pervert or something, so my dad fired him.
 What are we going to do?
 Marti, I’m scared!”